Updated on December 12, 2022

 Vision Center is funded by our readers.
 We may earn commissions if you purchase something via one of our links.

 Although experts aren’t entirely sure how Latisse works, it appears to affect the eyelash growth cycle.
-It extends the length of the growth phase and increases the number of hairs that grow from the eyelid.
-Eyelashes then look fuller and grow longer before falling out.
+It extends the length of the growth (anagen) phase and increases the number of hairs that grow from the eyelid.
+Eyelashes look fuller and grow longer before falling out.

 How to Apply and Use Latisse